-Déodonné, began volunteering at the DRC-NH in 2016, following the diagnosis of her son with Spinal Muscular Atrophy.
+Déodonné, began volunteering at DRC-NH in 2016, following the diagnosis of her son with Spinal Muscular Atrophy.
 She officially joined the DRC-NH team in May of 2018, as its Communications Specialist.
 Déodonné received her JD from Northeastern School of Law and her Master of Public Health from Tufts University School of Medicine.
 Déodonné is a graduate of the New Hampshire Leadership Series and Parent Information Center’s Volunteer Advocate training.
-She currently serves on UNH’s Institute on Disability’s Consumer Advisory Committee and the Council for Youths with Chronic Conditions.
-In 2016, Déodonné was appointed to the New Hampshire Council on Developmental Disabilities as a parent advocate.
+Déodonné is the Vice Chair of the NH Council for Youths with Chronic Conditions and the New Hampshire representative for Cure SMA New England.
+She has served on UNH’s Institute on Disability’s Consumer Advisory Committee and the New Hampshire Council on Developmental Disabilities.
 Déodonné has a long-term demonstrated commitment to civil rights and social justice advocacy.

 Lynne Clay, Managing Attorney

-Lynne has been an attorney with the Disability Rights Center – NH since 1991.
-During her time at the DRC, Lynne has served in many roles including Managing Attorney, Supervising Intake Attorney, Intake Attorney, and Staff Attorney.
-Her many years of experience have given her knowledge in many substantive areas of disability practice, including the Americans with Disabilities Act, The Individuals with Disabilities Education Act, Section 504 of the Rehabilitation Act, Juvenile Law, Social Security, Housing and Medicaid.
+Lynne has been an attorney with DRC-NH since 1991.
+Lynne has served in many roles including Managing Attorney, Supervising Intake Attorney, Intake Attorney, and Staff Attorney.
+Her years of experience have given her knowledge in many substantive areas of disability practice, including the Americans with Disabilities Act, The Individuals with Disabilities Education Act, Section 504 of the Rehabilitation Act, Juvenile Law, Social Security, Housing and Medicaid.
 Lynne’s practice has included litigation in state and federal court including the US First Circuit Court of Appeals.
-Lynne is also DRC’s Section 504/ADA compliance coordinator.
+Lynne is also DRC-NH’s Section 504/ADA compliance coordinator.
 Lynne was an adjunct faculty member at Middlesex Community College for over twenty years where she taught Constitutional Law, Criminal Evidence and Court Procedures and Criminal Law.